Stock Market Crash: History, Causes, and What to Do When Markets Fall

 FII/FPI Selling Pressure

 Foreign Institutional Investors (FIIs) and Foreign Portfolio Investors (FPIs) hold a significant chunk of Indian equities.
 When they sell in large volumes — whether due to global risk-off sentiment, a strengthening US dollar, or better returns elsewhere — Indian markets drop sharply.
-In the first nine trading sessions of March 2026, FIIs sold over ₹46,100 crore.
-For 2026 year-to-date, the total FII outflow exceeded ₹1.04 lakh crore.
+In March 2026 alone, FPIs pulled out ₹88,180 crore from Indian equities — the highest monthly withdrawal of the year, with ₹35,475 crore exiting in the third week of March.
+For 2026 year-to-date, the total FII outflow exceeded ₹1.04 lakh crore, with March accounting for more than half the year's total.

 Overvaluation and Speculative Bubbles